PaulRoyBrown/orchard-sensors/README.md

 - A couple of Bosch **BME-280**
 - A BME-280 and a **thermistor**. (calibrated thermistor for better accuracy)

 Sensors board is powered by a solar panel (2.5W 5V/500mAh) that feeds a LiPo battery, and load during day and discharge duriong nigh is controlled by a MCP78371 chip.
 Being powered by battery is important to monitor battery voltage, so sensors board have a power saving mechanism based on voltage monitoring.
+Battery capacity is 150mA or 350mA and sensor data is sent via RF in 4333Mhz band.
+During day, a couple of messages are sent each minute.
+During night, in winter, voltage monitoring sensor board enters in power save mode sending messages each 3 min.
+This is enough to keep this level all night (and even some days if no solar power is present).
+In case voltage decreases even more (very unusual), messages are sent each 10min, and even each 30min.
+This state can be mantained for much more than a week.

 <h2>Server board (ESP8266-E12)</h2>
 The ESP also reads a water flow counter and a solenoid valve to shut off the water flow if some given amount of time has elapsed.